 1. Brain Fluid Biomarkers Can Predict Alzheimer’s Years in Advance

-A 2012 study in Sweden provided one of the biggest Alzheimer’s findings to date: biomarkers in cerebrospinal fluid—namely beta-amyloid and tau proteins—undergo characteristic changes five to ten years before the onset of Alzheimer’s, a discovery that has promising implications both for prediction and treatment of the disease.
+A 2012 study in Sweden provided one of the biggest Alzheimer’s findings to date: biomarkers in cerebrospinal fluid —namely beta-amyloid and tau proteins— undergo characteristic changes 5-10 years before the onset of Alzheimer’s, a discovery that has promising implications both for prediction and treatment of the disease.

 2. Disruption of Sleep May Be an Early Indicator of Alzheimer’s

 According to an October 2012 research study at Dalhousie University in Halifax, Canada and a March 2013 report in JAMA Neurology, sleep problems such as poor sleep efficiency, daytime sleepiness and frequent napping may be a useful early predictor of Alzheimer’s.
 However, scientists don’t yet know whether the sleep problems are a result of the brain changes caused by Alzheimer’s or a contributing factor to the disease.

 3. Family History of Alzheimer’s is a Major Risk Factor for Cognitive Impairment

 Researchers already know there’s a strong genetic component to Alzheimer’s.
 Earlier this year, a study reported in the journal PLOS ONE confirmed that people who have relatives with Alzheimer’s are more likely to show an earlier buildup of telltale cerebrospinal biomarkers — even those who appear healthy.

 4. High Cholesterol Increases the Risk of Alzheimer’s